-Haoliang XuBureau for Policy and Programme Support
+Haoliang Xu Bureau for Policy and Programme Support

+One for all.
 In October 2022, UNDP convened its global network of country representatives with Member State permanent representatives in New York to discuss the future of development.

-- \ Abdallah Al Dardari appointment as Assistant Secretary-General, Assistant Administrator and Director of UNDP's Regional Bureau for Arab States announced March 2023.
-Entry on Duty: May 2023 (tentative). - \\Ivana Živković appointment as Assistant Secretary-General, Assistant Administrator of UNDP's Regional Bureau for Europe and the Commonwealth of Independent States announced September 2022.
-Entry on Duty: October 2022. - ""Michelle Muschett Zimmermann appointment as Assistant Secretary-General, Assistant Administrator of UNDP's Regional Bureau for Latin America and the Caribbean announced November 2022.
+"Ivana Živković - appointment as Assistant Secretary-General, Assistant Administrator of UNDP's Regional Bureau for Europe and the Commonwealth of Independent States announced September 2022.
+Entry on Duty: October 2022.

+\\\Michelle Muschett Zimmermann - appointment as Assistant Secretary-General, Assistant Administrator of UNDP's Regional Bureau for Latin America and the Caribbean announced November 2022.
 Entry on Duty: January 2023

-In 2022, UNDP continued to serve as a thought leader and partner to strengthen connections between UN's system-wide partnerships and coalitions, both in response to multidimensional, polycrisis situations, and to help accelerate the achievement of the 2030 Agenda for Sustainable Development and the SDGs.
+No 2022, UNDP continued to serve as a thought leader and partnerships and coalitions, both in response to multidimensional, polycrisis situations, and to help accelerate the achievement of the 2030 Agenda for Sustainable Development and the SDGs.